 Known for its student-centered learning and award-winning vocation programs, the community college has also counted a number of professional dancers among its faculty who, in turn, have inspired students to go on to careers in dance.

 "We did some wonderful concerts with the music department when I taught at the College of Alameda in the '70s and early '80s," said Pamm Drake, a professional dancer who tapped her way across the country in musicals including the national tour of "A Chorus Line."
 Drake, who owns Alameda's Dance 10 studio, said, "I worked with a lot of talented people at the college, and we brought in great guest artists like jazz trumpeter Freddie Hubbard and American soul and jazz legend George Duke."

 Many of Drake's students, including Roger Dillahunty, went on to dance professionally or teach.
 The well-known dance professional has danced and taught all over the world.
 Making his home in Alameda, Dillahunty continues to be a sought-after teacher throughout the Bay Area.

 "It was dancing that allowed me to do things I never thought I could do, like speaking in public," he recalled.
 "It gave me confidence and self-awareness.
-I found my
+I found my voice."

 Currently, the College of Alameda counts two rising young stars among its graduates -- Robyn and Julian De Guzman.
 Robyn, who earned a bachelor of fine arts degree in dance at UC Irvine, is part of the national tour of "Elf," having previously toured with the national company of "Beauty and the Beast."
 Meanwhile, her younger brother Julian, who graduated from Irvine with a bachelor of fine arts degree in dance and a bachelor of arts degree in sociology, is appearing on Broadway in the hit musical "Newsies" at the Nederlander Theatre in New York City.